Advertisements

 What is a covalent bond?

-What type of bond exist in CCl4?
+What type of bond exists in CCl4?

-What type of bond exist in Cacl2?
+What type of bond exists in CaCl2?

 What is an ionic bond?

-What type of bond is present in oxygen molecule?
+What type of bond is present in oxygen?

 What is an ion?
-Explain with examples?
+Explain with examples.

 Name the cation and anion present in MgCl2.
 Also write their symbols.

-What type of chemical bond is present in chlorine molecule?
+What type of chemical bond is present in the chlorine molecule?
 Explain your answer.

 Explain the formation of a chlorine molecule on the basis of electronic theory of valency.

-Give one example, state what are covalent compounds?
+Giving one example, state what are covalent compounds.

 Compare the properties of ionic compounds and covalent compounds.

-Explain why covalent compounds have generally high melting points?
+Covalent compounds have generally low melting points.

 Why do ionic compounds have high melting points?

-Give two general properties of ionic compounds and two those of covalent compounds.
+Give two general properties of ionic compounds.

 State one test by which sodium chloride can be distinguished from sugar.